aws/aws-cdk/packages/@aws-cdk/aws-scheduler-alpha/README.md

 2. **Targets**: A target is an API operation that EventBridge Scheduler calls on your behalf every time your schedule runs.
 EventBridge Scheduler supports two types of targets: templated targets and universal targets.
 Templated targets invoke common API operations across a core groups of services.
 For example, EventBridge Scheduler supports templated targets for invoking AWS Lambda Function or starting execution of Step Function state machine.
-For API operations that are not supported by templated targets you can use customizeable universal targets.
+For API operations that are not supported by templated targets you can use customizable universal targets.
 Universal targets support calling more than 6,000 API operations across over 270 AWS services.
 3. **Schedule Group**: A schedule group is an Amazon EventBridge Scheduler resource that you use to organize your schedules.
 Your AWS account comes with a default scheduler group.
 A new schedule will always be added to a scheduling group.
 If you do not provide a scheduling group to add to, it